melina8/ERPbasic-Project/README.md

 width="450" height="450"></kbd> <kbd><img src="https://user-images.githubusercontent.com/119127267/210288778-6104cb11-3611-41d3-92e1-4b161fefa836.jpg"
 width="450" height="450"></kbd>

-We can add a new customer order by selecting "Add Shipping Order" from the Customer Menu.
-Numbering is automatically being produced.
-By choosing Customer Id (it is givven in a list) the Name is produced automatically.
-Then, we select products from the list (or by typing their names) one by one , we fill the  Quantities and the Discount (this is optional), and add them to the table (Product Description, Unit Cost, Tax and Final Cost are automatically being produced).
-The program also calculates Total Items, Total Unit Cost, Total Tax and the Final Cost.
-We then can submit the order to the database or cancel changes.
+We can add a new customer order by selecting 'Add Shipping Order' from the Customer Menu.
+Numbering is automatically generated.
+By choosing the Customer Id from the provided list, the Name is automatically populated.
+Then, we can select products, either from the list or by typing their names, one by one.
+We fill in the Quantities and the Discount (this is optional), and add them to the table.
+The Product Description, Unit Cost, Tax, and Final Cost are automatically generated.
+The program also calculates the Total Items, Total Unit Cost, Total Tax, and the Final Cost.
+Finally, we can submit the order to the database or cancel any changes.

 <kbd><img src="https://user-images.githubusercontent.com/119127267/210288819-a8ad2e5c-2cff-48c2-9f40-92f70c6dced4.jpg"
 width="1000" height="600"></kbd>

-By selecting "View/Edit Shipping Order", we can select an order from the list (all orders from all customers) and View, Edit or Delete the order by using the corresponding buttons.
-Selecting the orders from a particular customer from the drop down menu in the upper right corner, is also available.
+By selecting the 'View/Edit Shipping Order' feature, we can select an order from the list of all orders from all customers and view, edit, or delete the order by using the corresponding buttons.
+It is also possible to filter the orders by a particular customer using the drop-down menu in the upper right corner.

 <kbd><img src="https://user-images.githubusercontent.com/119127267/210288827-9c1ccbdb-d79f-4cb2-a7ea-6f2b4af6bc16.jpg"
 width="400" height="600"></kbd>   <kbd><img src="https://user-images.githubusercontent.com/119127267/210288831-a2ac9d4a-f9e7-4b15-aca6-3ce5530ff758.jpg"
 width="400" height="600"></kbd>

-This is how it looks when we select to edit a specific order from the list:
+This is the appearance when we select to edit a specific order from the list:

 <kbd><img src="https://user-images.githubusercontent.com/119127267/210288838-a3bdb550-24b0-47b8-af43-59c1dc753975.jpg"
 width="1000" height="600"></kbd>

-By selecting "Sales" a list of all sales appears concerning the duration of time that we choose on the top fields.
-The total sales for the selected time, is also been calculated and presented at the bottom-right field.
-We are capable of opening any order in an editing format either by double-clicking it or by selecting it and pressing "Open Order" button.
+By selecting the 'Sales' feature, a list of all sales within the selected duration of time appears.
+The total sales for the chosen time period is also calculated and displayed in the bottom-right field.
+We can open any order in an editing format, either by double-clicking it or by selecting it and pressing the 'Open Order' button.

 <kbd><img src="https://user-images.githubusercontent.com/119127267/210674560-e1f6ee32-4409-4baf-abf3-031dd9e65b1f.jpg"
 width="1000" height="600"></kbd>

-We can also add receipts from our customers by using "Add Customer Receipts".
-We are able to enter multiple receipts concerning a particular date.
-We choose the Date, select Customer Id, Amount, Type of Payment, Notes (optional) for each customer.
-Numbering and Customer Name are automated.
-The total amount of receipts is been calculated and presented at the bottom field.
+We can also add receipts from our customers by using the 'Add Customer Receipts' feature.
+It allows us to enter multiple receipts for a particular date.
+We choose the Date, select the Customer Id, enter the Amount, choose the Type of Payment, and add Notes (optional) for each customer.
+Numbering and the Customer Name are automatically generated.
+The total amount of receipts is calculated and displayed in the bottom field.

 <kbd><img src="https://user-images.githubusercontent.com/119127267/210675136-075d6b3f-9b8f-4578-98ea-c05398d99d05.jpg"
 width="1000" height="500"></kbd>